tguillemot/midway_equilisation/README.md

 The code is written in ANSI C, and should compile on any system with an ANSI C compiler.

-The libpng header and libraries are required on the system for compilation and execution.
-On Linux, just use your package manager to install it:
+The following libraries are required on the system for compilation and execution:

+- libpng
+- libfftw3

+On Linux, you can install these using the following command:

 ```
-sudo apt-get install libpng
+sudo apt-get install libpng-dev libfftw3-dev build-essential
 ```

 For more information, see http://www.libpng.org/pub/png/libpng.html